Neurodiversity information for parents and young people

 It is a good idea to contact an optician’s practice in advance, to find out if they have a dispensing optician available for appointments.

-Make sure the dispensing optician is happy to perform every step needed to supply and fit your child's glasses.
-(Some prefer to involve an optical assistant).
+Make sure the dispensing optician will perform every step needed to supply and fit your child's glasses (rather than delegate to an optical assistant).

 After your hospital appointment